igormatyushkin014/Connection-for-Node/README.md

 });
 ```

-Also, we can say hello to all users:
+Also, we can say hello to all connected clients:

 ```typescript
 connection.everyone({